ayewhosthat/Library/README.md

 # Overview
-This was a very fun project to undertake;
+This was a very fun project to undertake; I had some good practice using an assortment of previously learned concepts, including but not limited to: pseudo-selectors, attribute selectors, modals, forms, dialogs, working with tables (both in HTML and in Javascript), etc.

 ### Next Steps
 Potential areas for improvement include: